You want to know how to install a toilet. You think to yourself, "It can't be all that difficult..."

 Let's begin by identifying a few basic things when learning how to install a toilet.

-There should be a toilet flange in the floor (as shown in this picture), a shutoff valve either in the wall or coming out of the floor, and a new toilet nearby waiting to be installed.
+There should be a toilet flange in the floor (as shown in this picture), a toilet shut off valve either in the wall or coming out of the floor, and a new toilet nearby waiting to be installed.

-If your bathroom does not have a shut-off valve for the toilet, I would highly recommend that you get one installed.
+If your bathroom does not have a toilet shut off valve, I would highly recommend that you get one installed.

 Take the toilet bowl out of the box and lay it upside down on some cardboard or piece of carpet.

-Remove the wax ring from it's packaging and press it onto the bottom of the toilet while gently turning it from side to side.
+Remove the wax ring for the toilet from it's packaging and press it onto the bottom of the toilet while gently turning it from side to side.
 This will "stick" to the bottom of the bowl so when you flip it over and onto the flange, it will not fall off.